Jerry Barnett speaks of three main areas of censorship affecting the adult industry:

 to want to protect people from themselves by strictly controlling their entertainment and ensuring films screened in cinemas were sufficiently wholesome for public viewing.

 This name change took place during the long reign of James Ferman as Director, while Lord Harlech was the BBFC's President, succeeded the year after by the Earl of Harewood.

-like a step backwards after an apparent era of enlightenment.
+the time like a step backwards after an apparent era of enlightenment.
 Yet this was a cloud with a silver lining.
-It heralded the development of the most strictly regulated video industry in the free world but one which provided a defence against future storms to
+It heralded the development of the most strictly regulated video industry in the free world but one which provided a defence against

-than the draconian amendments proposed by the then Liberal MP David Alton.
-It was accompanied by a collaborative solution to make BBFC classification decisions clearer to adults through the introduction of consumer advice on theme, language, sex and
+harsh than the draconian amendments proposed by the then Liberal MP David Alton.
+It was accompanied by a collaborative solution to make BBFC classification decisions clearer to adults through the introduction of consumer advice on theme, language,

 James Ferman ruled the roost.
 Despite his zeal for authoritarian adherence to the spirit as well as the letter of the law, which intimidated some film and video distributors of the day, he had the wisdom to reach out to the public in a series of